nantrinh/postit_app_walkthrough/lesson_1/README.md

 victor = User.create(username: 'Victor')
-chili = Post.create(title: 'How to make chili oil', url: 'woksoflife.com', description: 'great recipe on how to make chili oil', user: nancy) compost = Post.create(title: 'How to make compost', url: 'urbangardening.com', description: 'compost recipe using coffee grounds', user: nancy) bok_choy = Post.create(title: 'Why bok choy is great for cats', url: 'loveyourcats.com', description: 'argument for more greens in your cat's diet', user: victor)
+chili = Post.create(title: 'How to make chili oil', url: 'woksoflife.com', description: 'great recipe on how to make chili oil', user: nancy) compost = Post.create(title: 'How to make compost', url: 'urbangardening.com', description: 'compost recipe using coffee grounds', user: nancy) bok_choy = Post.create(title: 'Why bok choy is great for cats', url: 'loveyourcats.com', description: "argument for more greens in your cat's diet", user: victor)

 pp User.all # print all users
 pp Post.all # print all posts